samuelvinib/samuelvinib/README.md

   🧑🏻‍💻 Welcome to my profile!
 </h1>

 Hello!
 I'm Samuel, a technology enthusiast passionate about system development.
-My journey in the programming world started a few years ago with robotics, and since then, I have been exploring various languages, frameworks, and methodologies to create innovative and efficient solutions.
+My journey in the programming world began a few years ago with robotics, and later I started working with web and mobile development.
+Since then, I have been exploring various languages, frameworks, and methodologies to create innovative and efficient solutions.

 Feel free to get in touch with me.
-It will be a pleasure to start a conversation and assess how I can add value to your project.
+It will be a pleasure to start a conversation and evaluate how I can add value to your project.

 ----